Shatur/neovim-cmake/README.md

   build_args = {}, -- Default arguments that will be always passed at cmake build step. on_build_output = nil, -- Callback which will be called on every line that is printed during build process.
 Accepts printed line as argument. quickfix = {
-    height = 10, -- Height of the opened quickfix.
-    only_on_error = false, -- Open quickfix window only if target build failed.
+    pos = 'botright', -- Where to open quickfix height = 10, -- Height of the opened quickfix. only_on_error = false, -- Open quickfix window only if target build failed.
   },